sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/vizheader.png' | prepend: site.baseurl }}" alt="Visualization" /></p>

-For each visualization you may edit the name, add a description, and add tags to keep them organized and discoverable.
+For each visualization you may edit the name, add a description, source, license, and add tags to keep them organized and discoverable.
 You may use the description section to talk about your data sources, or to clarify the content and purpose of your map.
 Use tags to unite projects or themes.

 ### Visualization privacy options